-After the turkeys were thawed it was time for RancherMan to spatchcock the turkeys.
+After the turkeys were safely thawed it was time for RancherMan to spatchcock cut the turkeys.

-Now that the turkeys were cut, he spread each turkey to lay it out flat.
-The entire surface of each one was rubbed with olive oil and seasonings.
+Now that the turkeys were cut, he spread each turkey to lay them out flat.
+Here’s how I like to season a spatchcock turkey:

 To experiment with seasonings I used salt & pepper on both.
-Then on one turkey I also sprinkled ground dried sage from my garden.
-On the other I added paprika.
+Then on one turkey I sprinkled ground dried sage from my garden.
+On the other I used paprika.

 When the turkeys were seasoned he covered them and put them in the refrigerator while he prepared the grill.